OpenBuilders/contest-tool/docs/intro.md

 outline: deep
 ---

-# Contonest
+# Contests Tool

-Contonest is a **Telegram-native contest platform** that allows anyone to easily create and participate in contests directly inside Telegram.
+Contests Tool is a **Telegram-native contest platform** that allows anyone to easily create and participate in contests directly inside Telegram.
 It provides a familiar, fast, and privacy-focused experience that fits naturally into the Telegram ecosystem.

 ## Project Vision

-Contonest’s goal is to make organizing contests as effortless as possible while ensuring **fairness** and **privacy** for all participants.
+Contests Tool’s goal is to make organizing contests as effortless as possible while ensuring **fairness** and **privacy** for all participants.

 - **Effortless** – create a contest in just a few simple steps.
 - **Integrated** – deep Telegram integration for seamless interaction.